 MW

-The iconic Tummel Bridge Power Station is currently undergoing a comprehensive refurbishment to ensure it can remain part of Scotland's energy mix for generations to come.
+In September 2024, we completed a £50 million investment in Tummel Bridge Power Station to ensure it can be part of Scotland’s energy mix for generations to come.

 Tummel map